 O: (347) 889-7719

-Stephen (seen above in the very photoshopped image) is a Manhattan-based creative type with a rich background in branding, promotional marketing, web design, and occasional copywriting.
+Stephen (seen above in the very photoshopped image) is a Manhattan-based creative type with an extensive background in branding, promotional marketing, web design, and occasional copywriting.
 His sweet spot is website makeovers.

 Stephen has held senior creative positions in the sales promotion departments of several leading retailers including Macy’s, Holt Renfrew, and Lord & Taylor.
 In his post-retail career, he tackled the brutal marketing worlds of digital couponing and the eat-or-be-eaten arena of eco-friendly, messaged clothes hangers.

-Five years ago, Stephen set up his own design shop, and with some luck (and a few connections), he’s made a space for his creativity in the nonprofit world.
-In addition to overhauling Brooklyn Community Pride Center’s new website, and its upcoming 2016 Gala visuals, Stephen is also webmaster for LoveHeals.org, the Alison Gertz Foundation for AIDS Education.
+Six years ago, Stephen set up his own design shop, and with some luck (and a few connections), he’s made a space for his creativity in the nonprofit world.
+In addition to providing creative services for Brooklyn Community Pride Center’s website, email campaigns and the Community Leadership & Awards Gala visuals, Stephen is also webmaster for LoveHeals.org, the Alison Gertz Foundation for AIDS Education.